-Pharmacy technicians are an essential member of the pharmacy team, and an essential element to the efficiency and safety of pharmacy.
+Pharmacy technicians are essential members of the pharmacy team and an essential element to the efficiency and safety of pharmacy.

 Responsibilities of a technician have evolved from just counting pills and labeling bottles, but now include any of the following, depending on the type of pharmacy setting they are employed.